casdoor/casdoor-website/docs/permission/permission-configuration.md

 #### Resource type

-In the current version, Casdoor does not use this field for external applications that want to authenticate.
-You can ignore it for now or use it for your own categorization purposes.
+Casdoor does not use this field for external app authentication; you can ignore it or use it for your own categorization.

 #### Resources